Search Knowledge Base by Keyword

 Taxpayers Guide to LLCs and S Corps

 Other Tax Information KB

 Another Option, Dormant S Corp

 Let’s say you are teetering on that income figure, and not sure about running payroll and all that jazz.
 You could still run your business income and expenses through your tax return as a sole proprietor or another single-member LLC, and take the small self-employment tax hit.
 Then simply file a No Activity tax return for your S Corp (this assumes you already filed an S corporation election, and now regret the cost of running payroll or some other expense).

 Conversely, if you break-even on the fees as compared to your savings, keep in mind the additional benefits.
-With our S Corp package you are getting individual tax return preparation plus unlimited tax planning and consultation.
-There is value there, so if you break-even in terms of cost-benefit analysis, you might actually be ahead.
-We’d like to think so (of course we would, right, we’re the one picking up the check).
+With our Business Advisory Service packages, you are getting individual tax return preparation plus routine tax planning and consultation.
+There is value there; so if you break-even in terms of cost-benefit analysis, you might actually be ahead with the value received.
+We’d like to think so (of course we would, right, we’re the one collecting the check).

 Taxpayer's Comprehensive Guide to LLCs and S Corps 2023-2024 Edition